nais/doc/docs/security/README.md

 #### Secrets

-NAIS provides a secure way to store secrets in the form of [Kubernetes secrets][kubernetes-secrets].
-These secrets are encrypted at rest and are only accessible by the application that they are associated with.
+NAIS provides a secure way to store [secrets] for use by applications.
+These secrets are encrypted at rest and are only accessible by applications and members of a given team.

-In addition to Kubernetes secrets NAIS provides integration with [Google Secrets Manager][google-secrets-manager] and [Hashicorp Vault][hashicorp-vault] for enhanced secret management.

-[kubernetes-secrets]: ./secrets/kubernetes-secrets.md
-[google-secrets-manager]: ./secrets/google-secrets-manager.md
-[hashicorp-vault]: ./secrets/vault.md
+[secrets]: ../explanation/secrets.md

 #### External dependencies